mcode/rems-admin/SimpleSetupGuide.md

 - At least 256 GB of storage
 - Internet access
 - [Chrome browser](https://www.google.com/chrome/) installed
 - **[Docker Desktop](https://www.docker.com/products/docker-desktop)** installed - after installing ensure it is running using their setup guide.
 For resources, the system requires more than the default.
 Click the settings cog and go to resources.
 Allocate 8GB+ of RAM (16GB is ideal), and 4+ CPUs.
+Make sure you install Docker Desktop version 18.03 or later.

 ### 2. Obtain [Value Set Authority Center (VSAC)](https://vsac.nlm.nih.gov/) API key
   1. [Click here](https://www.nlm.nih.gov/research/umls/index.html) to read about UMLS